altwalker/altwalker/docs/overview.md

 # Overview

-AltWalker is an open source, Model-Based testing framework for automating your test execution.
-You design your tests as a directional graph and AltWalker executes them.
-It relies on GraphWalker to generate paths through your tests graph.
+__AltWalker__ is an open source, Model-Based Testing framework for automating your test execution.
+You design your tests as a directed graph and AltWalker executes them.
+It relies on [GraphWalker](http://graphwalker.github.io/) to generate paths through your graph.

 ## Model-Based Testing

-[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating tests cases based on models, models that describe the behaviour (functionality) of the system under test.
+[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating test cases based on models that describe the behaviour (functionality) of the system under test.

-The role of the model is to describe the system under tests.
-The goal when designing models is to represent the part of the system you want to test, usually you will design one model for each functionality of your system.
+The goal when designing models is to represent the part of the system under test, usually by one model for each functionality of your system.

+With the help of graph theory we can dynamically generate multiple test scripts.
+A test script is a path passing through the model from a starting point till a condition is met.

+__Why use Model-Based Testing__:

+* the abstraction layer added by the model gives your tests a better structure
+* the model can be updated to reflect the requirements changes making the tests easy to maintain
+* dynamically generates multiple test scripts based on different conditions (like coverage or length)
+* allows for a large number of tests to be created which results in a larger part of the system under test to be covered.

 ## AltWalker

+AltWalker is a test execution tool, which  aims to make it easy to write and run your model-based tests.
+AltWalker uses GraphWalker to generate a path through the models.

+For the test structure it uses an Object-Oriented approach inspired by python's `unittest` module.
+Every model is mapped to a class with the same name and each vertex and edge from the model is mapped to a method inside the class.

+AltWalker also borrows the concept of test fixture from unit tests, and implements the following fixtures:
+`setUpRun`, `tearDownRun`, `setUpModel` and `tearDownModel`.

+Now it supports running tests written in .NET/C# and Python3.

+### AltWalker Components

 AltWalker has the following components:

-- **Model**: a directed graph, supplied by the user as a json or graphml file.
+* __Model__: a directed graph, supplied by the user as a json or graphml file.
     A graph is composed from a list of vertices and a list of edges.

-- **Generator** and **Stop Condition**: used to specify how to generate a path and to decide when a path is complete.
+* __Generator__ and __Stop Condition__: used to specify how to generate a
+    path and to decide when a path is complete.

-- **Test Code**: The implementation of the model(s) as code.
-Each vertex and edge is mapped to a method from the test code.
+* __Test Code__: the implementation of the model(s) as code.
+Each model is mapped to a class and each vertex and edge is mapped to a method.

-- **Planner**: Which uses the _model(s)_ and a pair of _generator_ and _stop condition_
+* __Planner__: uses the _model(s)_ and a pair of _generator_ and _stop condition_
     to provide a path (a sequence of steps) through the model(s).

-  Currently AltWalker provides two planner:
+    Currently AltWalker provides two planners:

-  - Online Planner
+    * Online Planner
-  - Offline Planner
+    * Offline Planner

-- **Reporter**: To report the results of the tests, the reporters are all called for each event (e.g. `step_start`, `step_end`, ...).
+* __Reporter__: reports the output of the tests, the reporter is called on each event (e.g. `step_start`, `step_end`, ...).

-- **Executor**: For each step in the plan looks up and calls the named method from the _test code_.
+* __Executor__: for each step in the plan it looks up and calls the named method from the _test code_.
 In addition to the step methods, it also calls fixture methods if present (e.g. `setUpModel`, `tearDownModel` ...).

-  Currently AltWalker provides two executors:
+    Currently AltWalker provides three executors:

-  - Python Executor
+    * Python Executor
-  - .NET Executor
+    * .NET Executor

-  And an **Http Executor** that allows you to hook up your own executor via HTTP.
-You can read more about the Http Executor on the [How to: Write your own executor](./how-tos/custom-executor) page.
+    And an __Http Executor__ that allows you to hook up your own executor via HTTP.
+You can read more about the Http Executor on the [How to: Write your own executor](https://altom.gitlab.io/altwalker/altwalker/how-tos/custom-executor.html) page.

-- **Walker**: The test runner.
-Coordinates the execution of a test asking a `Planner` for the next step, executing the step using an `Executor` and reporting the progress using a `Reporter`.
+* __Walker__: the test runner.
+Coordinates the execution of a test asking the `Planner` for the next step, executing the step using the `Executor` and reporting the progress using the `Reporter`.

-There are two ways to run your test:
+There are two way to run your tests:

-- **Online Mode** (with the Online Planner): Generate one step and then execute the step, until the path is complete.
+* __Online Mode__ (using the Online Planner): Generate one step and then execute the step, until the path is complete.

-- **Offline Mode** (with the Offline Planner): Run a path from a sequence of steps.
+* __Offline Mode__ (using the Offline Planner): Run a path from a sequence of steps.
     Usually the path is generated using the `offline` command.

 ## GraphWalker

-**GraphWalker**: is an Model-Based testing tool.
+**GraphWalker** is an Model-Based testing tool.
 It reads models in the shape of directed graphs, and generate (test) paths from these graphs.

 AltWalker uses [GraphWalker](http://graphwalker.github.io) as a Planner (it uses